Pinterest Basics for Bloggers

 Boards are nothing but containers for your Pins.
 Pin to boards relevant to the article’s content.

-Suppose you have a Pin in an article “Top things to do in Hawaii”, you should Pin it to boards like “Travel” or “Weekend getaways” or something similar.
+Suppose you have a Pin in an article “Top things to do in Hawaii”, you should Pin it to boards like “Travel” or “Weekend getaways in the US” or something similar.

 You can collaborate with other bloggers to contribute Pins to a single board and it is called a Group Board.

 Having a group boards helps you promote or repin other bloggers’ Pins and in turn they promote yours.
 This works well in your favor as Pinterest will consider it spam if you Pin only your own content repeatedly.